lianqiw/maos/docs/10_introduction.md

 A C99 compliant compiler is required to compile the code.
 The cost has been tested with GNU GCC, Intel ICC, and CLANG.
 For machines with Intel CPUs, the code generally runs faster when compiled with ICC and linked with MKL.
-Nvidia CUDA SDK is needed to compile the optional cuda code which runs in Nvidia GPUs (>2.0 compute capability).
+Nvidia CUDA SDK is needed to compile the optional CUDA code which runs in Nvidia GPUs (>2.0 compute capability).

 This software also contains two optionally compiled graphical executables (drawdaemon, monitor) for plotting and job monitoring (jobs can be monitored on several different machines).
 These two executable require GTK+.

-The multi-threading is achieved using Posix Threads (no MPI is implemented) or OpenMP.
+The multi-threading is achieved using POSIX Threads (no MPI is implemented) or OpenMP.
 This parallelism works fairly well in multi-core, shared memory machines.
 For example, in a recently purchased desktop as of this writing with Intel Core i5 quad-core processor, the software (configured in a NFIRAOS split